Non-spherical effects on the mass function of Primordial Black Holes

 In this letter, we have used the results from $3+1$ relativistic numerical simulations \cite{companion} and peak theory \cite{1986ApJ...304...15B} to estimate the impact of non-spherical, ellipsoidal configurations on the mass function of PBHs, focusing on a monochromatic power spectrum.
 Specifically, we apply peak theory for obtaining $f_{\rm PBH}(M)$ with a novel approach that incorporates non-spherical effects with a plausible assumption of the ellipticity dependent mass scaling \eqref{eq:mass_spectrum}.

 Our results show that the effects of non-sphericity on the mass function of PBHs are insignificant both for the radiation-dominated case ($w=1/3$) and for a softer equation of state ($w=1/10$).
 This indicates that the reduction in threshold values found in \cite{companion} is not significant enough to influence the overall abundance of PBHs, demonstrating that non-spherical effects are not impactful.
+This differs from the conclusion in \cite{Kuhnel:2016exn}, as our approach incorporates numerical results alongside Eq.\eqref{eq:prob_e_p}, which accounts for the conditional probability of $e$ and $p$ in terms of the peak height.
+This contrasts with the Press-Schechter approach, where all non-spherical configurations are assumed to be equally likely.
 The primary implication of our findings is that, for the tested case of a monochromatic power spectrum, the assumption of spherical symmetry in calculating the PBH abundance and mass function is highly accurate, leading to modifications in the mass function by a factor of less than $1-2$.
 This conclusion also extends to softer equations of state, where non-spherical effects could have been expected to play a significant role.

 Moreover, although non-spherical effects are important when fluctuations are near the critical value (hindering them from collapsing into black holes \cite{companion}), due to the critical scaling law for PBH mass, the low-mass tail behaviour of the mass function remains largely unaffected.
 This is because, for each ellipticity $e$, the PBH mass function is dominated again by fluctuations with the amplitude $\mu$ very close to $\mu_{\rm c}(e)$, and the same exponent $f_{\rm PBH}(M) \sim M^{1+1/\gamma}$ is preserved associated with the collapse of the perfect fluid.